-- 1. Operations Services Clerks (OSC'S) will sign for their vacation and then banked stats in October of the year prior to the one in which vacation/banked stats are to be taken. - 2.
-OSC's will sign for annual vacation and banked stats in seniority order within the whole group, including both full time regular and part time regular employees. - 3.
-There will only be one vacation/banked stat slot available for signing in any given week, with the following exception: - a) When there are more than 52 weeks of vacation/banked stat entitlement amongst the entire group, the Depot Supervisor will permit "doubling" of the allowable vacation slots in certain additional weeks in order to accommodate the excess weeks of entitlement. - b) The Depot Supervisor will designate those doubling weeks prior to the commencement of the vacation/banked stat sign up. - c) During the doubling weeks, two slots will be available for signing, except that no more than one part time regular employee may sign for vacation/banked stats during the same week. - d) To facilitate the doubling of vacation/banked stat weeks there may be training required to enable part time regular employees to perform specialized job duties on a relief basis.
+- a) Operations Services Clerks (OSC'S) will sign for their vacation and then banked stats in October of the year prior to the 1 in which vacation/banked stats are to be taken. - b) OSC's will sign for annual vacation and banked stats in seniority order within the whole group, including both full time regular and part time regular employees. - c) There will only be $\underline{1}$ vacation/banked stat slot available for signing in any given week, with the following exception: - i) When there are more than 52 weeks of vacation/banked stat entitlement amongst the entire group, the Depot Supervisor will permit "doubling" of the allowable vacation slots in certain additional weeks in order to accommodate the excess weeks of entitlement. - ii) The Depot Supervisor will designate those doubling weeks prior to the commencement of the vacation/banked stat sign up. - iii) During the doubling weeks, $\underline{2}$ slots will be available for signing, except that no more than $\underline{1}$ part time regular employee may sign for vacation/banked stats during the same week. - iv) To facilitate the doubling of vacation/banked stat weeks there may be training required to enable part time regular employees to perform specialized job duties on a relief basis.
 Once a part time regular employee has been provided such training, it will be their responsibility to maintain the specialized knowledge in order to perform the duties whenever the requirement arises.